tylerlong/ringcentral-engage-voice-demo/README.md

 yarn release
 ```

-The output files will be generated in `./docs` folder and be hosted by GitHub pages.
+The output files will be generated in `./docs` folder and be hosted by GitHub Pages.